nconn34/portfolio/README.md

 ## License

 If you have any questions please use the contact information provided on the website.
-If the website is down, which is impossible, then pray that humanity is not also ending as well.

 Copyright (c) 10/30/2021 Nathan Conn